lmclupr/brickpi-nodejs/README.md

 #### Creation

-Use the createRobot() object contructor.
+Use the Robot() object contructor.

 #### Setup